-It’s not a framework.
-It’s not a library.
-It’s a methodology, a way of thinking about content that acknowledges a fundamental truth: your website, your documents, and your data are all consumed by machines, and every machine deserves first-class content.
+MX is a methodology rather than a framework or a library, a way of thinking about content that acknowledges a fundamental truth: your website, your documents, and your data are all consumed by machines, and every machine deserves first-class content.

 The Core Insight

-For 30 years, web design optimized for one user type: humans with visual browsers, pointing devices, and the ability to infer meaning from context.
+For 30 years, web design served one user type: humans with visual browsers, pointing devices, and the ability to infer meaning from context.

 Then AI agents arrived.